 The Library displays current student art throughout the building.
 The pieces are creations of students enrolled in various art classes on campus.
 Please check out our Art in the Library guide, which describes current and past artwork on display in the library (particularly works created by our students).
 Better yet, come in and experience the artwork in person.

 Library Second Floor - Quiet Space

 The Library has designated the second floor as a Quiet Space for individual study and leisure reading.
-While on this floor, please refrain from the use of cell phones, other personal electronic devices, or any activity that may distract others from studying or otherwise using the Library for individual research.
+While on this floor, please refrain from any activity that may distract others from studying or otherwise using the Library for individual research.
 Group study rooms are available on a first-come, first-served basis (unless there are posted signs indicating they are reserved).
 When using the Group Study rooms, please be as quiet as possible and respectful of others on the second floor.
 Individuals may use Group Study rooms.
 However, if a group (more than 1 student) needs to use a Group Study room, an individual may be asked to relinquish the room.

 Acceptable Use Policy